GPenet/sk_is18/README.md

        depending on the number of clues forced by small residual uas

  The process is halted as soon as possible when the first 18 clues appears

+<<<<<<<<<<<<<<<<<<<<<<<<<<<< Compiling the file
+The file names are given in line with g++

+a .cpp file is separate module for compilation a .h module can contain some code, but then is attached ot a .cpp module

+the main.cpp module is there to handle the command line and to read the entry ile, celling the function

+expected .cpp files are

+main.cpp
+go-12sol-tables.cpp containing tables specific to the processing of solution grids and ED bands sk-bitfields.cpp some code for bit field of different sizes (mainly 128 bit fields) sk_t.cpp code shared in many applications zhb1b2b.cpp brute force solver limited ot 2 bands zhn.cpp brute force solver for the entire solution grid

+sk-is18.cpp the function main file